mohsinalimat/ContainerScrollViewController/README.md

 << Interface Builder embedding screenshot >>

-ContainerScrollViewController also handles the case when the virtual keyboard overlaps the scroll view.
+ContainerScrollViewController also handles the case when theç keyboard overlaps the scroll view.

 ## Installation